(Part 1 in the series)

 Let the games begin – Evolution of the hills

 Enroute Sarchu, with the views changing, we crossed many interesting little spots that we spent some time on.

 Taken by surprise – Deepak Tal

 No matter how much research all of us did individually, no matter the anticipation of the trip for months (and years for some!), experiencing the Mighty Himalayas, being in her lap makes you feel so safe and yet so vulnerable at the same time.
-You’re on edge and the adrenaline in your veins is just the beginning of what is about to come.
+You’re on edge, and the adrenaline in your veins is just the beginning of what is about to come.

 We were surrounded by fog, the weather was cold, and I felt my lungs fill up with air, mountains, trees, my friends.
-This is what it is to be happy.
+This feeling is what it is to be happy.
 Travelers understand the need to stay and absorb it all in, let the view and the place become a part of you.
 But, more often, I have left a piece of me in particular places.
-This was one such place, one such stop!
+It was one such place, one such stop!

 Grudgingly, we moved forward – once more changing ownership in the driver’s seat.
 The roads become difficult after Deepak Tal, and the most experienced driver took charge.
 Around Deepak Tal, the mountains were now covered in snow, and the air was chilly.
 We had lost track of time, and due to the looming monsoon clouds, it looked gloomy and around-dusk.